Night Riviera

 Caledonian Sleeper services between London and Scotland).
 The Night Riviera runs six nights a week (Sunday–Friday) between London Paddington and Penzance with one train in each direction.

 Background

-The first sleeping car train on the Great Western Railway was introduced at the end of 1877 from London Paddington to Plymouth.
+The first sleeping car train on the Great Western Railway was introduced at the end of 1877 from London Paddington to Plymouth Millbay.
 This had broad gauge carriages with two dormitories, one with seven gentlemen's berths and the other with four ladies' berths.
 These were replaced in 1881 by new carriages with six individual compartments.

 An additional service was soon added from London to Penzance which eventually became known as the Night Riviera.
 In 1920, the two trains left London at 22:00 for Penzance and midnight for Plymouth; by 1947, they had been brought forward to 21:50 and 23:50.
 Under British Rail sleeping cars were limited to just the Penzance service, although sleeping cars were detached from the Penzance service at Plymouth until 2006.